|

 importance of the metaphysical went back almost 50 years to the very first days of UFO

 research done by Canadian UFO researcher Wilbert Smith.
+In the often quoted Top Secret Memo

 to the Controller of Telecommunications[xxxviii]